-The underlying principles of the United Nations University Junior Fellows Internship Program at the Office of the Rector are centered on creating a dynamic, challenging and rewarding experience for graduate-level students and young professionals.
+The underlying principles of the Junior Fellows Internship Program at the Office of the Rector are centred on creating a dynamic, challenging and rewarding experience for graduate-level students and young professionals.

 Successful candidates will contribute to the work of the Office of the Rector, the United Nations University, and the UN system as a whole.